-Ten (10) directors are to be elected at the Meeting, each of whom is to hold office until the close of the next annual meeting of shareholders or until a successor is elected or appointed.
+Directors are elected each year at the annual meeting of shareholders, except that the Board of Directors can appoint directors in certain circumstances between annual meetings.
+Directors elected at the meeting will hold office until the close of the next annual meeting of shareholders or until their successor is elected or appointed.

 All nominees have established their eligibility and willingness to serve as directors.
-If prior to the Meeting, any of the listed nominees would become unable or unavailable to serve, proxies will be voted for any other nominee or nominees at the discretion of the proxyholder.
+If prior to the Meeting. any of the listed nominees would become unable or unavailable to serve, proxies will be voted for any other nominee or nominees at the discretion of the proxyholder.

-The following tables provide information about the proposed nominees for election as directors as at April 12, 2016, including their name, place of residence, age, independence from the Corporation, the date they became directors, their principal occupation, biography, committee memberships, attendance record, memberships on boards of other public companies during the last five years (if applicable) and total compensation received in their capacity as directors of the Corporation for each of the last two (2) fiscal years.

-Also indicated is the number of securities of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by each director as at January 31, 2016, the total market value of such securities as at January 31, 2016 and each director's level of attainment of the Director Share Ownership Guidelines (described hereinafter) as at the date hereof.
+The following tables provide information about the proposed nominees for election as directors as at April 11, 2017, including their name, place of residence, age, independence from the Corporation, the date they became directors, their principal occupation, biography, committee memberships, attendance record, memberships on boards of other public companies during the last five years (if applicable) and total compensation received in their capacity as directors of the Corporation for each of the last two (2) fiscal years.
+Also indicated is the number of securities of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by each director as at January 29, 2017, the total market value of such securities as at January 29, 2017 and each director's level of attainment of the Director Share Ownership Guidelines (described hereinafter) as at the date hereof.